TheDreamLabUK/logseqSpringThing/docs/client/types.md

 Many features have their own dedicated `types.ts` or `*.types.ts` files.

 -   **Settings UI Types**:
-    -   [`client/src/features/settings/types/settingsTypes.ts`](../../client/src/features/settings/types/settingsTypes.ts): This file appears to contain older or more generic UI-related type definitions like `SettingControlProps`, `SettingsSectionProps`.
     -   The primary types driving the current settings UI are `UISettingDefinition` and related types from [`client/src/features/settings/config/settingsUIDefinition.ts`](../../client/src/features/settings/config/settingsUIDefinition.ts).
-This documentation should clarify that `settingsUIDefinition.ts` is more central for the *current* settings panel structure.

 -   **XR Types**:
-    -   [`client/src/features/xr/types/xr.ts`](../../client/src/features/xr/types/xr.ts): Defines types specific to WebXR interactions, controller states, hand tracking data, and XR session management.
+    -   [`client/src/features/xr/types/xr.ts`](../../client/src/features/xr/types/xr.ts): Defines basic types specific to WebXR interactions, controller states, and hand tracking data.
+Note that the comprehensive XR settings used by the application are defined in the main `Settings` interface in [`client/src/features/settings/config/settings.ts`](../../client/src/features/settings/config/settings.ts).

 -   **Visualisation Types**:
-    -   [`client/src/features/visualisation/types/visualisationTypes.ts`](../../client/src/features/visualisation/types/visualisationTypes.ts): This file defines a very simple `VisualisationSettings` interface.
-It's important to note that the comprehensive and detailed visualisation settings are part of the main `Settings` interface in [`client/src/features/settings/config/settings.ts`](../../client/src/features/settings/config/settings.ts) under the `visualisation` key.
-This `visualisationTypes.ts` might be for a different, more specific concept or could be outdated/less relevant for global settings.
+    -   The comprehensive and detailed visualisation settings are part of the main `Settings` interface in [`client/src/features/settings/config/settings.ts`](../../client/src/features/settings/config/settings.ts) under the `visualisation` key.

 These feature-specific type files help in modularizing the codebase and ensuring type safety within their respective domains.